Welcome to the curious world

 So what kind of person puts together a website like this?
 Believe it or not, you're dealing with a fairly ordinary guy who just happens to have a lot of varied and, some might say, unusual interests.

 A native of Minnesota but a resident of Colorado since 1969, my life has been a journey that has taken me down many different paths—some good and some not so good—but all of them useful in my journey.
 After a stint in the Navy (as a navigator and, briefly, an air traffic controller) I attended the Rocky Mountain College of Art and Design, specializing in illustration and graphic design.
 Since then, I have worked for a wide array of employers, from the public school system to the aerospace industry.
 I even worked for a couple of years laying out an international magazine for a local televangelist (who shall remain nameless to protect the guilty).
 After doing a gig as a part-time driving instructor (lotsa fun and a very educational experience) I'm back in the graphics industry once again while I wait for my "ship to come in"—whenever that might be.
-In the meantime, I continue to maintain this and several other websites, keep my hand in free-lance graphic work, continue to write for both myself and several other websites, teach classes at Colorado Free University and Front Range Community College here in Denver, and work on my tennis game (with little success).
-I currently live in Lakewood, Colorado (a suburb of Denver) with my wife, Carol.
+In the meantime, I continue to maintain this and several other websites, keep my hand in free-lance graphic work, continue to write for both myself and several other websites, teach classes at Colorado Free University and the city of Longmont, and work on my tennis game (with little success).
+I currently live in Lakewood, Colorado (a suburb of Denver) with my wife, Carol, and two beasts.

 my hobbies include—but are not necessarily limited to—art, politics and political